 How is Chyawanprash stored?

 Chyawanprash should be stored at room temperature, away from direct sunlight.
 Refrigeration is not required.

 What is Ghruta?

-Ghruta is a superior ghee made in the ancient Ayurveda traditions to honor the mind, body, and spirit.
+Ghruta is a premium, cultured ghee made in the ancient Ayurveda traditions to honor the mind, body, and spirit.

 How is Ghruta different than ghee?

-Unlike most commercially-available ghee, which is made from Jersey cows with A1 protein milk, and is manufactured by heating butter and straining it, Ghruta is made from free range, grass fed Indian Gir cows and is cultivated using handcrafted techniques that honor Ayurveda traditions.
-To learn more about the differences, read our post “What’s the difference between clarified butter, ghee, Ghruta and Ghrita?”
+Unlike most commercially-available ghee, which is made from Jersey cows with A1 protein milk, and is manufactured by heating butter and straining it, Ghruta is made from free range, grass fed A2 Indian Gir cows and is handcrafted using techniques that honor Ayurveda traditions.
+Read more about the the difference between clarified butter, ghee, Ghruta and Ghrita.

 Is PIOR Living Ghruta all natural?

 Yes, PIOR Living Ghruta is made from free range, grass-fed Indian Gir cows that roam the Gujarati plains and forests of India.
 We do not use any preservatives.